volodymyrhudyma/blog/content/blog/2020-11-16-7-reasons-why-every-programmer-should-have-a-blog.md

 tag:
   - Other
 promote: false
-metaDescription: // META
-teaser: // TEASER
+metaDescription: There are many reasons to have a blog.
+In this article we will talk about the 6 most important ones and find out why every programmer should have his own blog.
+teaser: Each programmer is used to write a code that acts like an instruction to the machine, telling it exactly what to do to output the desired result.
+  Sometimes the code does not work as expected or the developer does not know how to solve something, so...
 date: 2020-11-17T16:09:44.223Z
 ---
-Each programmer is used to write a code that acts like an instruction to the machine, telling it exactly what it should do to output the desired result.
+Each programmer is used to write a code that acts like an instruction to the machine, telling it exactly what to do to output the desired result.

 Sometimes the code does not work as expected or the developer does not know how to solve something, so he starts looking for help by googling.